-3. What bookstores still exist are driven, by necessity, to sell what sells.
-Good and important books that have stood the test of time and need to be introduced to new readers (and new Christians) are not available – and thus unknown – because stores don't have the ability to keep large catalogs of books.
-They have to stock the latest bestsellers – regardless of high quality – and not much else.
+The bookstores that still exist are driven, by necessity, to sell what sells.
+Good and important books that have stood the test of time and need to be introduced to new readers (and new Christians), are not available.
+They are unknown, now, because stores don’t have the ability to keep large catalogs of books.
+They have to stock the latest bestsellers – regardless of quality – and not much else.

-5. The Christian bookstores that have survived have done so by backing away from their namesake.
+The Christian bookstores that have survived have done so by backing away from their namesake.
 Only about 30% of their inventory and/or sales come from books.
-The rest comes from what I not-so-affectionately refer to as "Jesus Junk" (trinkets and religiously themed home décor).
+The rest comes from what I not-so-affectionately refer to as “Jesus junk” (trinkets and religiously themed home décor).

 So in light of outdated economic models, what can be done?

 Consider the following:

 An onsite church bookstore doesn’t have the overhead costs of a regular bookstore, such as rent or utilities.
 Further, volunteers can take the place of employees, freeing up even more costs.